mem48/geocompr/main.md

 Through interfaces we can access subsets of these data for further analysis, information extraction and visualization.
 In this book we treat R as a 'tool for the trade' for the latter.

-R is a multi-platform, open source language for statistical computing and graphics ([https://www.r-project.org/](https://www.r-project.org/)).
+R is a multi-platform, open source language and environment for statistical computing and graphics ([https://www.r-project.org/](https://www.r-project.org/)).
 With a wide range of packages R also supports advanced geospatial statistics, modeling and visualization.^[The integrated development environment (IDE) [RStudio](https://www.rstudio.com/) deserves mention here from a user perspective as it has made the interactive use of R more accessible].
 At its core R is an object-oriented, [functional programming language](http://adv-r.had.co.nz/Functional-programming.html) [@wickham_advanced_2014], and was specifically designed as an interactive interface to other software [@chambers_extending_2016].
 The latter also includes many 'bridges' to a treasure trove of GIS software, geolibraries and functions.